-Dermal, or injectable, fillers are a group of substances used to restore facial contours or reduce the appearance of lines and creases caused by sun damage, heridity and aging.
+Dermal, or injectable, fillers are a group of substances used to restore facial contours or reduce the appearance of lines and creases caused by sun damage, heredity and aging.
 Fillers can plump thin lips, soften facial creases and wrinkles and improve the appearance of recessed scars.
 Results are generally seen immediately and normal activity can proceed following the injection.

 There are many topics to discuss when considering dermal fillers.
 A client's lifestyle, health and wishes are all taken in to consideration.
-Below are just a few items that are discussed before receiveing dermal fillers at Warren Clinic Plastic Surgery.
+Below are just a few items that are discussed before receiving dermal fillers at Warren Clinic Plastic Surgery.

 - Why is this procedure being considered?

 - What are the expectations and desired outcomes of the procedure?

 - Which filler is best for the client?

 - Discuss the patient's medical conditions, drug allergies and medical treatments, including current medications, vitamins and herbal supplements as well as alcohol and tobacco use.

 Our physicians and staff will use this information to evaluate the patient's general health status and any pre-existing health conditions.
 They will also discuss all side effects, most commonly bruising and bleeding at the injection site.